KamilPacanek/writeups/thm/yotjf.md

 If you compare this and original version of the script you will find the following differences (apart from extracting the variables):

 ### File name
-File that is being uploaded is renamed to `*.gif.pHp`.
-In the first version of the machine (launched during the event) it can be `*.phtml`.
-Muri patched that later, so I could only get with the file that have that uppercased `pHp` extension.
+File that is being uploaded is renamed to `*.gif.pHp` to pass the checks.

 ### SSL verification skip
 Monitorr is accessed via HTTPS protocol and browser warns about the certificate.
 The only way to get past this is to set `verify` to `False`.
 You did see similar thing done to `curl` before - `curl` is using `-k` for skipping SSL verification.